-Under the cash method, include all income in the year you actually get it.
-Generally, deduct expenses when you pay them.
 If you use the cash method, check the box labeled "Cash."
+Generally, report income in the year in which you actually or constructively received it and deduct expenses in the year you paid them.
 Complete Parts I and II of Schedule F.